 - Researchers estimate that the cost of a single homeless spell is around $20,548.
 But the cost of averting homelessness through outreach like emergency financial assistance is estimated at $10,300—well below the cost of homelessness.

-- In a similar study, LEO researchers find that callers who receive funding through the Homelessness Prevention Call Center are 55% less likely to commit a violent crime, and 36% less likely to need healthcare as a result of an assault.
+- In similar studies, LEO researchers find that callers who receive funding through the Homelessness Prevention Call Center are 51% less likely to commit a violent crime, and 36% less likely to need healthcare as a result of an assault.